CodevelopersGT/Boss/README.md

 # Boss

-This project is for request permission in Android, the easy form, dou yo see example in MainActivity.class
+This project is for request permission in Android, the easy form, do yo see example in MainActivity.class.

 How to use this library?